rpy2/rpy2/doc/source/introduction.rst

    Under the hood, the variable `pi` is gotten by default from the R *base* package, unless an other variable with the name `pi` was created in R's `.globalEnv`.

-The Section :ref:`robjects-environments` tells more about that.
+   Whenever one wishes to be specific about where the symbol should be looked for (which should be most of the time), it possible to wrap R packages in Python module-like objects (see :ref:`robjects-packages`).

+   For more details on environments, see Section :ref:`robjects-environments`.

-   Also note that pi is not a scalar but a vector of length 1
+   Also, note that *pi* is not a scalar but a vector of length 1

 Evaluating R code